Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 The column layout and row data are supplied to the table using an object that implements the DataTableAdapter interface.
 This interface hides the internal details of the class that provides the data, which gives a lot of flexibility in how the data can be stored and accessed.
-The DataTable library includes a standard adapter class called ObjectDataTableAdapter that is useful for many common uses.
-See the [DataTableAdapter](datatable-adapter.interface.md) for full details about the interface and the ObjectDataTableAdapter class.
+The DataTable library includes a standard adapter class called `ObjectDataTableAdapter` that is useful in many common cases.
+See the [DataTableAdapter](datatable-adapter.interface.md) for full details about the interface and the `ObjectDataTableAdapter` class.

 ### Customizing columns

 You can define custom HTML templates for columns and also add tooltips, automatic column title translation and other features.
-See the DataColumn component page for more information.
+See the [Data Column component](data-column.component.md) page for more information.

 ### DataTable DOM Events

-Below are the DOM events raised by DataTable component.
+Below are the DOM events emitted by the DataTable component.
 These events bubble up the component tree and can be handled by any parent component.

 | Name | Description |